Celebrate Bears Ears 2026

 Friday, March 6

 On the evening of Friday, March 6, we will be hosting a VIP Fundraiser Dinner at Twin Rocks Cafe.
-This memorable evening will provide a special opportunity to visit with our keynote and enjoy a poetry reading in a small, intimate setting.
+This memorable evening will provide a special opportunity to visit with fellow supporters as well as our keynote in a small, intimate setting.
 Enjoy delicious food, and bid on unique travel experiences in a silent auction.
 Visit the event page to learn more – space is limited, so REGISTER NOW.

 Saturday, March 7